IASIL Bibliography for 2022

 If a collection is listed under ‘General Studies’ but an article should appear under a specific author, then the entry would be as follows, for example, under EDGEWORTH:

 FERNÁNDEZ RODRÍGUEZ, Carmen María, ‘Las representaciones de Irlanda en “The Absentee” de Maria Edgeworth / The representations of Ireland in Maria Edgeworth’s The Absentee’, see under GENERAL STUDIES, LITERATURE: De Toro Santos & Clark Mitchell, pp. 67-73.
 [In Spanish].

-It’s important for reasons of space that we omit full publication details for each contribution but equally important that all individual articles are properly acknowledged.
-If however details of individual items in an author-based collection (such as Swift above) are hard to get, you can omit them.
+Do not repeat full publication details for each contribution, but do make sure that each individual chapter is listed separately.
+However, if details of individual items in an author-based collection are hard to get, you can omit them.

-- For books or articles on two or more novelists, poets etc, put the full bibliographical details under the heading of the first or primary author discussed.
+- For books or articles on two or more writers, put the full bibliographical details under the heading of the first or primary author discussed.
 The following item would appear under McGUINNESS:

 McMULLAN, Anna, ‘Unhomely Bodies and Dislocated Identities in the Drama of Frank McGuinness and Marina Carr’, in Segal, Naomi, Taylor, Lib, & Cook, Roger, eds., The In/Determinate Body, Macmillan (London), pp. 181-91.

 - If possible, for publications available online (including articles, chapters, books, etc.), include the stable URL or, if available, the Digital Object Identifier (DOI).
 As the Bibliography is now published digitally, this will allow us to directly link to the publications.